rowanmanning/rowanmanning.com/content/weeknotes/5/index.md

   * Last work thing: Tara wrote a really excellent post on [Technical Leadership in Customer Products at the FT](https://medium.com/ft-product-technology/technical-leadership-in-customer-products-cec00bf983bd) – she interviewed each of our tech leads and used this data to outline what this role means in our group.
 There's a lot of useful info in here, thanks Tara!

+  * I saw Jacob Rees-Mogg get out of a taxi with his brood of Victorian children.
+This beats my only other politician sighting (Justine Greening), and gives the tories a solid lead.
+I'm not counting seeing Jeremy Corbyn speaking at a protest

   * {{< pin right >}}{{< image src="/weeknotes/5/tootsie-in-a-box.jpg" alt="Tootsie laying in his new favourite cardboard box.
 He's a black and white cat, with a very distinctive mustache.
 A discarded toy mouse is laying beside him." >}}{{< /pin >}}

      Permit me to talk about my cat.
 There are lots of cardboard boxes in our house now, Tootsie isn't a box cat at all, but he has fallen head over heels in love with this one.
 I don't understand what's special about it but his favourite game is to chase toy mice around bottom of the box and try to dig them up.
 It's pretty adorable and I hope this is a new fixture because boxes are cheaper than cat toys